 - Never bathe your dog if he has mats or tangled hair.
 Water acts as a sponge and only makes them tighter.

-- Use corn starch to help loosen mats.
+- Use corn starch to help loosen matted dog hair.
 Rub some into the mat to help loosen, then brush out.

 - Don’t assume that conditioner will remove or loosen mats.
 They must be brushed and combed out thoroughly before the bath.

-- NEVER try to cut out mats.
-They may be tighter than you think or have the skin caught up in them, and you can easily cut your pet.
+- NEVER try to cut out matted dog hair.
+The mats may be tighter than you think or have the skin caught up in them, and you can easily cut your pet.

 - Brush!
 Dogs like Poodles and Goldendoodles that are considered non-shedding don’t shed the dead hair on their own, they need help by brushing a minimum of twice a week with a good slicker brush.

-- Regular visits to a professional groomer is a must!
+- Regular visits to a professional groomer is a must to stave off matted dog hair!
 Every six to eight weeks is recommended.

 - Mats begin at the base and not at the top of the hair.
 While your dog might look to be mat free, get your fingers down into the nape of the hair to feel for any tangles and snarls.
 Catching a potential mat before it happens makes removing it much easier.